-Is leasing a car tax-deductable when you’re a contractor, freelancer or sole trader?
+Is leasing a car tax-deductible when you’re self-employed?

 This blog is just one of many resources IPSE provides for those seeking guidance and support on tax as a self-employed person.

 To find it all in one place, visit our Self-Employed Tax advice page.Self-Employed Tax

 If you work for yourself and want or need a new vehicle, then you might consider leasing or financing a car rather than paying the full purchase price up front.
 And it’s a popular option in the UK, but is leasing a car tax-deductible when you’re self-employed?

 Around 5 million of the cars being driven on UK roads are through lease deals, with 92% of new car purchases being made through finance in 2022.
 The availability of Personal Contract Purchase (PCP) offers, growth in electric vehicles and the rising cost of living have all made it more attractive to hire a car over a fixed period rather than owning it outright.

 But should you buy or lease your next car if you’re freelancing or self-employed?